 Source of income.
-The rules for determining the source of income are explained in sections 861 through 865, section 937, in Regulations section 1.937-2, and in chapter 2 of Pub.
-570. Some general rules are:
+The rules for determining the source of income are explained in sections 861 through 865 and section 937, Regulations section 1.937-2, and chapter 2 of Pub.
+570. Some general rules are the following.

-- The source of wages, salaries, or tips is generally where the services are performed.
-If you worked both in and outside American Samoa, include on line 7 only wages, salaries, or tips earned while you were in American Samoa. - The source of interest income is generally where the payer is located.
-For example, American Samoan source income includes interest from a certificate of deposit issued by a bank or branch of a U.S. bank in American Samoa. - Generally, dividends are sourced where the paying corporation is created or organized. - Alimony received from a person who is a bona fide resident of American Samoa is sourced in American Samoa. - Except as provided in regulations, income earned after December 31, 2004, that is from sources within the United States or effectively connected with the conduct of a trade or business in the United States is not income from American Samoa. - The source of gains, profits, or income from the sale or disposition of real property (and interest in real property) is generally where the real property is located.
+• The source of wages, salaries, or tips is generally where the services are performed.
+If you worked both in and outside American Samoa, include on line 7 only wages, salaries, or tips earned while you were in American Samoa.

+De minimis exception.
+This is an exception to the general rule for determining the source of income earned in American Samoa.
+Generally, income from American Samoa does not include compensation for services performed in American Samoa if during 2019 you:

+- Were a U.S. citizen or resident; - Were not a bona fide resident of American Samoa;

+• Were not employed by or under contract with an individual, partnership, or corporation that is engaged in a trade or business in American Samoa;

+• Temporarily performed services in American Samoa for 90 days or less; and

+• Earned \$3,000 or less from such services.

+Active duty U.S. Armed Forces.
+If you are a bona fide resident of American Samoa and are stationed outside that territory, your military compensation will be sourced in American Samoa under the Servicemembers Civil Relief Act (SCRA).
+If you are not a bona fide resident of American Samoa but perform services in the territory, however, your military compensation will not be sourced there.
+For further details, see Pub.
+570.

+Military spouses.
+If you are the civilian spouse of a member of the U.S. Armed Forces, work in American Samoa, and retain a residence or domicile in one of the 50 states or the District of Columbia under the Military Spouses Residency Relief Act (MSRRA), your wages, salaries, tips, and self-employment income will not be considered income from American Samoa.
+Under MSRRA, the military spouse must be in American Samoa solely to be with his/her service member spouse who is serving in compliance with military orders.
+For details on MSRRA, see Pub.
+570.

+• The source of interest income is generally where the payer is located.
+For example, American Samoan source income includes interest from a certificate of deposit issued by a bank or branch of a U.S. bank in American Samoa.

+• Generally, dividends are sourced where the paying corporation is created or organized.

+• Alimony received from a person who is a bona fide resident of American Samoa is sourced in American Samoa.

+• Except as provided in regulations, income from sources within the United States or effectively connected with the conduct of a trade or business in the United States is not income from American Samoa.

+• The source of gains, profits, or income from the sale or disposition of real property (and any interest in real property) is generally where the real property is located.